-In her free time, Sarah serves as a Court Appointed Special Advocate (CASA) volunteer, advocating for the interests of children involved in the court system.
-Sarah also helps to draft wills for servicemen and servicewomen through the Tennessee Bar Association “Wills for Heroes” project.
-She serves as an attorney advocate for the Davidson County Juvenile Court “Youth Court” program and is a volunteer in mock court programs for high school students.
+Sarah believes it is important to use her legal training to give back to her community.
+She completed extensive training through the Court Appointed Special Advocate (CASA) program, and for five years she volunteered as an advocate for the interests of children involved in the court system.
+Sarah has also drafted wills for servicemen and servicewomen through the Tennessee Bar Association “Wills for Heroes” project.
+For three years, Sarah was a member of the Belmont University College of Law Inns of Court where she mentored law students.
+She also serves as an attorney advocate for the Davidson County Juvenile Court “Youth Court” program and is a volunteer in mock court programs for high school students.

 Sarah lives with her husband Drew, a financial planner in Brentwood, and their two daughters.
 Parenthood has strengthened Sarah's empathy for her custody clients and has allowed her to better understand the intricacies of family law cases.
 Sarah and Drew foster large breed dogs through Big Fluffy Dog Rescue and have three resident dogs of their own.